top of page

 Think of the old screen door on the porch at grandma's house.
 It had a "wind chain" with a spring in the middle of it.
 The spring and chain caught the door at its widest open position and arrested its movement when the wind blew it open, protecting the door and keeping the little chain and its mounting screws intact.
 It dampened the stopping of the door's movement.

 Dock springs are installed on your cables and dampen the forces created by the movement of your dock.
 You dock's movements from wake create loads that over time degrade your anchor system.
-In a substantial storm, dock springs absorb large loads that would break your dock loose.
+In a substantial storm, dock springs absorb large loads that could break your dock's anchor system.

-See the "What is Shock Loading" page to learn what these loads will do to your dock.
+See the "What is Shock Loading" page to learn what these huge loads will do to your dock's cables.

 Here are a few recent installs I have completed here on my home lake.